cakedbake/gaydar/README.md

 - `API_KEY`: your Mistral AI API key

 ## Functional principle
-- Listen for join messages, then assign that person a gayness rating.
+- Listen for join messages, then assign that person a gayness rating along with an explanation.

+## Error handling
+- If at any point there is a failure, the bot will dispense a complimentary confetti GIF.

 ## Check a user manually
 ```